Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 ## Testing the Temperature graph

-For my tests, I bypassed the ºC conversion functionality in order to watch the **raw decimal value** being returned by the MAX2837 On-Chip Digital Temperature Sensor.
+I bypassed the ºC conversion functionality in order to watch the **raw decimal value** being returned by the MAX2837 On-Chip Digital Temperature Sensor.
 My test room temperature is about 22ºC

 ### First test
 Portapack is on, in iddle mode and the sensor **returns a value of 9** .
 If converted into ºC, such value should correspond to a temperature of about 0 / 1 ºC, which **seems to be wrong**.
 Portapack aluminium case is at about 26.7ºC.